Collaborative fieldnote writing between students at MIT and the National University of Mongolia

 Teaching

 I am a fourth-generation educator and, like many members of my family, I am drawn to teaching because I genuinely enjoy working with students and getting to know them as people.
 What piques their curiosity?
 What challenges them?
 How do they think and learn?
-In what social worlds and communities are they rooted and seek to serve?
+In what communities are they rooted and seek to serve?
 As an educator, I am intrigued by how knowledge - especially exposure to diverse systems of knowledge - affects our perceptions of ourselves in relation to other people, places, and times, thereby influencing our actions and broader commitments in the world.

 Courses Taught